Title

 (c) Property which is stored on public property in violation of this section, and which is unattended, may be immediately seized by City staff or contractors.
 Such property shall be stored by the City for 30 days.
 City staff or contractors seizing the property will take reasonable steps to leave or provide notice that the property has been seized.
 Individuals may contact the City to determine if an item of theirs is being temporarily stored by the City.
 Items that staff determine to be trash, garbage, debris, unsanitary or hazardous, to include any weapons, may be disposed of immediately.

-(d) The City Manager or their designee(s) may adopt administrative policies and procedures for implementing this section.
+(d) The City Manager or their designee(s) may adopt administrative policies and procedures for implementing this chapter.

-(e) Any violation of this section shall be a Class 1 misdemeanor.
+(e) Any person convicted of violating this section shall be guilty of a Class 4 misdemeanor for the first offense.
+Upon conviction of any subsequent offense, they shall be guilty of a Class 2 misdemeanor.
 Prior to charging any person under this section, such person shall be given a verbal warning to cease such activity and reasonable time to comply with such warning, as well as information on alternative accommodations such as available homeless shelters or hotels, and public and charitable programs that offer housing assistance.